-Professor of Film Studies since 2000.
-Director of Research, Faculty of Humanities (2008), and Director of the Aesthetics Research Centre (2007).
-Head of Film Studies 1999-2003, 2007-8; Director of Research for Drama, Film and Visual Arts, 2001-4.
-Leverhulme Research Fellow, 2005-6.
+Professor Murray Smith has been Professor of Film Studies since 2000.
+He has served as Director of Research in the Faculty of Humanities (2008), and Director of the Aesthetics Research Centre (2007) and held the roles of Head of Film Studies 1999-2003, 2007-8; Director of Research for Drama, Film and Visual Arts, 2001-4, and Leverhulme Research Fellow, 2005-6.

-My current research projects include:
+Current research projects include:

 Who's Afraid of Charles Darwin?
 Art and Culture in the Age of Evolution: a study of the relationship between the human and the natural sciences, and especially of the ways in which ideas and knowledge derived from evolutionary theory and neuroscience might have relevance for the study of art and culture.
 The theme of this work connects with a number of important research trends, including literary Darwinism and X-phi (experimental philosophy).
-The study will develop the arguments of the articles I've already published on this subject
+The study will develop the arguments of the articles he has already published on this subject

 Film and the Aesthetic Dimension: a more wide-ranging work, emphasizing the centrality of aesthetic questions to a wide range of types of filmmaking, and addressing both classical philosophical writings on art (eg. Kant, Hegel, Schiller, Nietzsche) and contemporary debate (eg. Danto, Walton, Carroll).
 Although the focus here is different, the central line of argument resonates with the argument of Who's Afraid of Charles Darwin? ? to wit: notwithstanding the skepticism of contemporary critical theory, the making and appreciation of art is an evolved, cross-cultural constant.
 An adequate account of film art thus needs to be grounded not only in social, cultural and technological history, but also in an understanding of our evolved dispositions.
-I have published many essays taking up these issues.

 The Contemporary Soundscape: a study of the impact of modern technologies on the nature of music and the aural world in general.
 The project will focus upon the nature and development of sound in cinema, ranging across diverse forms of cinema, from Hollywood to the outer reaches of the avant-garde, and will situate film sound in relation to other uses of sound - in live performance, installations, clubs, music video, and so forth.
 I have published a few items in this area.

 He is interested in, for example, what makes artistic and aesthetic experience distinctive, and how such experience relates to our experience in other domains, including that of 'ordinary' life.
-This interest is manifest in all my teaching, including the more theoretical courses mentioned above, as well as in courses such as FI506 Avant-garde and Experimental Cinema, and FI531 Beyond Hollywood.
+This interest is manifest in his teaching, including the more theoretical courses mentioned above, as well as in courses such as FI506 Avant-garde and Experimental Cinema, and FI531 Beyond Hollywood.

-My current and past supervisees include:
+Current and past supervisees include: